near/docs/docs/tutorials/test-your-smart-contracts.md

 > In the file `src/main.js`
-> - Change the name of the application
+> - Change the name of the application on line 33

 ```js
 // find this line and change it to match